munificent/craftinginterpreters/book/optimization.md

 of extra bits to tell the runtime "this is a number"?

 This is one of the perennial problems for dynamic language hackers.
-It particularly bugs them because statically-typed languages don't generally have this problem.
+It particularly bugs them because statically typed languages don't generally have this problem.
 The type of each value is known at compile time, so no extra memory is needed at runtime to track it.
 When your C compiler compiles a 32-bit int, the resulting variable gets *exactly* 32 bits of storage.